Chessfull/PatikaLinqTask1/README.md

 :mag: Create a list of 10 random numbers.
 Use LINQ queries to:

-Print even numbers
+Print even numbers.

-Print odd numbers
+Print odd numbers.

-Print negative numbers
+Print negative numbers.

-Print positive numbers
+Print positive numbers.

-Print numbers greater than 15 and less than 22
+Print numbers greater than 15 and less than 22.

-Print the square of each number
+Print the square of each number.

 ### :incoming_envelope: Contact Information :incoming_envelope: